gosupark27/gosupark27.github.io/_posts/2021-5-11-Clojure-Koans.md

 -

 ## Reflections
-Despite not knowing exactly all the fine details when my team members are sharing during the standup, I have always enjoyed listening to what everyone has done the day before, what their plans are for today, and, if there are any, the obstacles & challenges that they hae been facing.
-Also, I personally like listening to the business side of Clean Coders as it provides me some insights on how a software consultancy company operates and deals with their clients.
+Despite not knowing the fine details of what is being discussed during the standups, I am ejoying hearing everybody share about what they did yesterday, what their plans are for today, and, if there are any, obstacles & challenges they are facing.
+Also, I have fun listening to the business side of Clean Coders - there are useful insights to how a software consultancy company operates and deals with their clients.

-Furthermore, there is a lot more that I wrote down on my notes in terms of the challenges, things I learned today, etc. but if I tried to write all of it down I think my blog post will become too long & it would take too long to write all of it down.
-However, so far I found writing to be extremely beneficial and I am planning to continue to write a post on a daily basis.
+I realize that it will be difficult to fit *everything* I did on the post, so I have to choose the ones that have made the **biggest** impact on me.
+All said and done, writing these blog posts have been rewarding and a great way for me to reflect on my day.

-In the end, I am immensely grateful for this opportunity to be an apprentice under Micah and be working for Clean Coders.
-My biggest desire is to be able to take full advantage of the resources and opporunities that are in front of me, so that I can become the best version of myself.
-Whether that is in the form of becoming a craftsman, son, or older brother.
+In the end, I'm lucky to have Micah as my mentor and be a part of Clean Coders Studio.
+I will strive to push myself to become the best I can be whether that is becoming a better software craftsman, brother, or son.